 Much like divorce was once uncommon, paternity issues were uncommon, or they were swept under the rug.
 Today, out-of-wedlock births outnumber wedded births among some population groups.
 Legal paternity actions help these families overcome the unique challenges they face.
 These actions usually have emotional benefits, as well, especially for children.

 How We Can Help

 Every family situation is different, but at Delaney Heckman, our approach is consistent and effective.

 We start each case with a conversation.
 This conversation continues throughout the legal process.
 The best attorney-client relationships are partnerships, and successful partnerships depend on active and open communication.

 Sometimes, we are able to favorably resolve family law disputes without going to court.
 Generally, however, we take the initiative and file legal paperwork straightaway.
 This quick and decisive action gives us an advantage.

 Once the discovery process begins, we actively collect evidence that supports your positions on key emotional and financial issues.

 Frequently, family law cases end the same way they begin, that is, with a conversation.
 But this time, the conversation usually includes the other side, as well as a neutral third-party mediator.
 If both sides communicate openly and work with the mediator in good faith, mediation is usually successful.

 Reach Out to a Thorough Attorney

 Most family law cases involve financial and emotional issues.
-For a consultation with an experienced family law attorney in Palatine contact the Delaney Heckman After-hours visits are available.
+For a consultation with an experienced family law attorney in Palatine contact Delaney Heckman.
+After-hours visits are available.